Dr Grace Murray

 Grace Murray is a Lecturer in English Literature, specialising in sixteenth- and seventeenth-century literature and the history of reading.
 To date her work has centred on 'how-to' books, or practical manuals that promised to teach readers skills like gardening, surveying, or medicine.
 Her research puts these and other non-literary genres, like the recipe book, in conversation with literary texts and performance spaces.
 Other research interests broadly span book history, material culture and marginalia studies, as well as garden history and place and space in the early modern period.
 She joined Birkbeck in 2024 and teaches at BA level in English and on the MA in Medieval and Renaissance Studies.

-Currently, Grace is revising her doctoral thesis, about how early modern authors and printers of how-to books anticipated and mitigated misreading, for publication.
-She has also published on teaching manuscript recipe books using digital tools.
+Currently, Grace is revising her doctoral thesis, about how early modern authors and printers of how-to books shaped the idea of the 'useful book', for publication.
+She has published on teaching manuscript recipe books using digital tools, and her writing has also appeared in the National Trust's Cultural Heritage magazine.

-Grace has contributed to exhibitions on gardening and on Shakespeare for the British Library and York Archaeological Trust, and is co-curating an upcoming exhibition at Beningbrough Hall in North Yorkshire.
+Grace has contributed to exhibitions on gardening and on Shakespeare for the British Library and York Archaeological Trust, and co-curated the National Trust exhibition 'Whispers of the Wilderness: Exploring Wilderness Gardens', running at Beningbrough Hall in North Yorkshire.

 Qualifications